 Just in case you’re here for salacious reasons due to the title, I don’t want to disappoint you with a bait and switch.
 Truth in advertising, nobody gets blown in this blog post.

 I was doing my Uber run the other day.
-I figured I’d take a different tack by starting early to get a jump on the competition for higher paying airport rides.
-Not because I’m overly ambitious, mind you — I fell asleep at 9 p.m. and was wide awake at 4 a.m. and had nothing better to do.
-Normally, I might have played a video game on my PC, but the Houseguest has been going through a bout of insomnia.
-Her room was dark.
-She has the hearing of a bat and the sound of my fingers pounding on my keyboard (I wasn’t called Hammerthumbs Layton at a previous job for nothing) would have brought her rushing out like an implacable Fury for waking her up.
-How loud can I possibly be?
-Well, I didn’t earn the nickname Hammerthumbs Layton at a previous job for my gentle tapping on the space bar.
-Anyway, it wasn’t an outcome I wanted to contemplate.
+I figured I’d take a different tack by starting early to get a jump on the competition for higher-paying airport rides.
+Not because I’m overly ambitious, mind you — I fell asleep early at 9 p.m. and was wide awake at 4 a.m. and had nothing better to do.
+Usually, I might have played a video game on my PC, but the Houseguest has been going through a bout of insomnia.
+Her room was dark — but she has the hearing of a bat, and the sound of my fingers pounding on my keyboard (I wasn’t called Hammerthumbs Layton at a previous job for nothing) would have brought her rushing out like an implacable Fury if I woke her up.
+Safer by a longshot to tiptoe out of the house and cruise the darkened streets picking up strangers.

 So there I was, sitting in my driveway at 4 a.m. with my Uber app running, waiting in vain to be deluged with airport requests.
-The problem was it was only 3:35 a.m. and way too early — but it took me a while to figure out.
+The problem was it was only 3:25 a.m. — way too early — but it took me a while to figure out.